 Neutered Male Cat Pretending to Spray

 Spraying is a common behavior in male cats that haven’t been neutered.
-That’s because non-neutered male cats are more concerned with territory and finding a mate.
+That’s because non-neutered male cats are more concerned with finding territory and a mate.

 Female Cat Pretending to Spray